 2 ounces rum, ½ ounce gin, squeeze of lime, 3 ounces Coca-Cola.

-3–4 ounces the previous night’s red wine, 3–4 ounces Coca-Cola, dash of Angostura bitters.
+3–4 ounces the previous night’s red wine (preferably something oaky), 3–4 ounces Coca-Cola, dash of Angostura bitters.

-With chinotto (a brown, bitter-orange-flavored Italian soda.
+With Chinotto (*that brown, bitter-orange-flavored Italian soda.
 Look for San Pellegrino brand)

 9. Della Mela